marilyne-linkurious/documentation/content/user/content/alerts/investigate.md

 We visualize a match within the Workspace.
 A specific "Match" panel on the left displays buttons to un/confirm or un/dismiss the match.
-We can go back to the list of matches, or press Previous/Next match to navigate the list of matches without leaving the Workspace.
+We can go back to the list of matches, or click Previous/Next match to navigate the list of matches without leaving the Workspace.

 All features of the Workspace are available for a complete